micnic/recache/README.md

 List all possible readable sources with an optional parameter to filter elements.
 If no filter parameter is provided then all readable elements of the cache are returned as an array of strings.

+`.start([callback])`

+callback: (cache: recache.Cache) => void

+Starts the cache, this method is called automatically when the cache is created, it is not necessary to call it manually.
+It may be called only after the cache was stopped.
+This method accepts a callback function which is executed only once when the cache is started.

+`.stop()`

+Stops watching the file system for changes, this method is called automatically when the cache is destroyed, it is not necessary to call it manually.

 `.destroy()`